muntasirrahman/zoolab/README.md

     The SoundEmitter instance then passed to Parrot.
     The sound emitted by it, is copied by the parrot instance as its own.

+# B. Fish Implementation

+### 1. Fish doesn't sing, doesn't walk, but it can swim.